Janine Holmes, Navigating My Fitness Journey to 40

-Janine Holmes, D’FYNE’s resident makeup artist and busy mother of two, dishes on her sweaty adventures.
+Janine Holmes, D’FYNE’s resident makeup artist and busy mother of two, dishes on her sweaty adventures through the decades.

 This year, I’m turning the big four-oh.
 The first major birthday of my parents that I remember is when they each turned 40.
 Back then, they would submit a listing to the local newspapers that would caption, “Lordy Lordy looks who’s 40!”
 It’s so surreal that I’m now hitting that exact same milestone.